oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   should be applied before starting the vm
     -   is applied on the VF using 'ip link vf NUM [ vlan VLANID] }'.

-The parameters that can be applied on VF that are supported by the kernel:
+The kernel supported parameters that can be applied on VF:

     IFLA_VF_MAC,            /* Hardware queue specific attributes */
     IFLA_VF_VLAN,